 Based on the data, one can surmise that BSN nurses are safer.
 In a field where safety is the name of the game, this shapes hiring trends.
 According to the Bureau of Labor Statistics, in 2022, a bachelor’s degree was required for 49.1 percent of registered nurses.

-Joyce’s BSN programs, including the 3-year BSN, accelerated BSN and RN to BSN programs, will help you think as a nurse and how you analyze various client situations.
+Joyce’s BSN programs, including the 3-year BSN program, accelerated BSN and RN to BSN program, will help you think as a nurse and how you analyze various client situations.
 BSN training makes better nurses and, from a hospital administration perspective, better nursing staff.

 Related Resources: The Future of Nursing Report for BSNs